|

 cases) scattered all over the underside of the frond along the veins.
 The plant is a native of

-Malaysia, the Philippines, Indonesia, New Guinea and a rainforest valley
+New Guinea, Thailand and a rainforest valley

 does not appreciate temperatures below 55 degrees.
 Some websites say it is

 actually semi-tropical and can be grown in Zone 7A.
-We live in 7B
+We live in 6B

 but I wouldn't risk loosing the plant just to find out if it is "hardy".
 It can be grown in